microsoft/code-push-server/cli/README.md

 code-push-standalone release-react MyApp-iOS ios
 ```

-_NOTE: We believe that the `release-react` command should be valuable for most React Native developers, so if you're finding that it isn't flexible enough or missing a key feature, please don't hesistate to [let us know](mailto:codepushfeed@microsoft.com), so that we can improve it!_
+_NOTE: We believe that the `release-react` command should be valuable for most React Native developers, so if you're finding that it isn't flexible enough or missing a key feature, please don't hesitate to [let us know](mailto:codepushfeed@microsoft.com), so that we can improve it!_

 #### App name parameter